 Where can I find the date of a Web page?

 Usually the date is available at the bottom of the Web page.
-It may state last updated, last modified or last reviewed.
+It may state last updated, or last modified.

 If there is no date available then use (n.d.) for no date.

 is section will cover the following examples:

 For youtube videos and audio podcasts, go to the Audiovisual Media tab.